path-cc/path-cc.github.io/nairr.md

 ## PATh Resources and Services

-For questions about accessing NAIRR resources via PATh services, organizing AI workloads, or other questions, please [talk to us](mailto:nairr@path-cc.io) We have dedicated facilitators and staff supporting researchers using AI.
+For questions about accessing NAIRR resources via PATh services, organizing AI workloads, or other questions, please [reach out](mailto:nairr@path-cc.io).
+We have dedicated facilitators and staff supporting researchers using AI.

 PATh services are designed to address throughput-oriented workloads that consist of ensembles of jobs (such as hyperparameter optimization workloads).
 The ensembles are managed by a network of [Access Points](https://osg-htc.org/services/access-point) and can connect to capacity at